- Written by Dr.Mehmet Demircioglu

 The recipient area is different.
 That is where the grafts are placed.
 In many modern FUE cases, the grafted area is not covered with a heavy bandage because the surgeon needs the grafts to sit undisturbed.
 The recipient area should not be rubbed, pressed, coated, or tested.
 If your clinic gives a special dressing plan for the recipient area, follow that plan exactly, because it means they saw something specific in your case.

-I explain this distinction because many patients call every part of the early scalp a bandage problem.
+I explain this distinction because it is easy to call every early scalp concern a bandage problem.
 The donor area may look red, dotted, or wet when the dressing comes off.
 The grafted area may look crusted, pink, or uneven.
 They heal differently and they should not be handled with the same pressure.

-For a clearer explanation of where grafts are taken from and why this zone must be protected over a lifetime, read our guide to the donor area.
+The donor area needs a separate explanation because grafts are taken from there and the zone must be protected over a lifetime.

 For many patients, donor bandage removal happens the next day or around the first clinic wash.
-At Diamond Hair Clinic, I normally perform the first wash 2 days after surgery, and that visit gives me a chance to check the donor area, the recipient area, swelling, bleeding, and whether the patient understands the next steps.
-That is safer than asking the patient to make a rushed decision alone in a hotel room.
+At Diamond Hair Clinic, I normally perform the first wash 2 days after surgery, and that visit gives me a chance to check the donor area, the recipient area, swelling, bleeding, and whether the next steps are clear.
+That is safer than asking someone to make a rushed decision alone in a hotel room.

 The exact timing can change.
-A small session with very mild oozing may not need the same dressing rhythm as a large session with more donor-area bleeding.
-A patient who is flying long distance, sleeping poorly, taking medication, or showing swelling may need more specific guidance.
+A small session with very mild oozing may not need the same dressing rhythm as a large session with more donor area bleeding.
+A long flight, poor sleep, medication, swelling, or continued oozing can all change the advice.
 The date matters, but the scalp matters more.

 If your clinic told you to remove the dressing at a certain hour, use that as the main instruction.
 If the bandage is soaked, stuck, painful, slipping into the recipient area, or creating pressure, do not wait silently just because a printed sheet says tomorrow.
-Take photos in good light and contact the clinic.
+Use photos in good light so the next step is based on the scalp, not only the printed hour.

-Patients often connect bandage timing with washing.
-That connection is reasonable.
+Bandage timing and washing are connected.
 The first wash is also the moment when the clinic can show how much touch is safe.
-If you are unsure how washing should progress after the dressing is removed, the page on when you can wash hair normally after a hair transplant explains why timing should be judged in context.
+If you are unsure how washing progresses after the dressing is removed, judge the timing in context and keep that in mind with when you can wash hair normally after a hair transplant.

-What if the bandage loosens before the clinic check?
+If the bandage loosens before the clinic check

 If the donor bandage loosens before the planned check, do not pull it off aggressively and do not tape anything near the recipient area.
-Support it gently with clean hands, keep the scalp upright, and send clear photos to your clinic if the bandage is slipping, wet, painful, or stained with fresh blood.
+Support it gently with clean hands, keep the scalp upright, and ask for instructions with clear photos if the bandage is slipping, wet, painful, or stained with fresh blood.

 Most routine FUE recipient areas should not be covered with a tight dressing.
 Fresh grafts need protection from contact, not pressure.
 A dressing that moves across the hairline or temples can create friction at exactly the wrong time.
 It may also hide bleeding, crusting, or a problem that should be photographed and reviewed.

 There are exceptions.
-A surgeon may use a special dressing in selected situations, such as a repair case, bleeding concern, grafting into scar tissue, or a very specific recipient-area protection plan.
-The patient should not copy another person’s aftercare because the dressing may have been used for a reason that does not apply.
+A surgeon may use a special dressing in selected situations, such as a repair case, bleeding concern, grafting into scar tissue, or a very specific recipient area protection plan.
+Do not copy another person’s aftercare because the dressing may have been used for a reason that does not apply.

 When the recipient area is uncovered, it can look exposed.
-That can make a patient nervous.
-Exposed does not mean unprotected if the patient avoids rubbing, pressure, sweating, dusty environments, and careless clothing contact.
+That can feel uncomfortable at first.
+Exposed does not mean unprotected if you avoid rubbing, pressure, sweating, dusty environments, and careless clothing contact.
 The early protection comes from behavior, not from wrapping the grafts tightly.

 If your worry is whether the grafts themselves are already anchored, read our separate article on when hair transplant grafts become secure.
 It explains why the first days are more delicate than the later healing period.

 A donor bandage should not feel like a tourniquet.
 Some pressure can be expected in the first hours because the dressing is controlling oozing and staying in place while you sleep.
-Persistent increasing pain, throbbing, numbness, a bandage that feels too tight, or swelling that seems trapped below the dressing should be discussed with the clinic.
+Rising pain, throbbing, numbness, a bandage that feels too tight, or swelling that seems trapped below the dressing should be reviewed.

 A wet bandage also deserves attention.
 A small dry stain is common after fresh donor extraction.
 A dressing that becomes soaked, keeps leaking, smells bad, or turns cloudy yellow or green should not be ignored.
 You may simply need a clean dressing or a clinic check, but the decision should come from photos and direct guidance.

 If the bandage sticks, do not rip it away.
 Pulling hard can reopen donor points, create unnecessary bleeding, or scrape irritated skin.
 The clinic may ask you to loosen it slowly, moisten part of it, or come in for removal.
-The safest answer depends on what the dressing is stuck to and how fresh the donor area looks.
+The right next step depends on what the dressing is stuck to and how fresh the donor area looks.

 Pain control also matters.
 If discomfort is making you pull at the dressing or sleep badly, review the medication plan rather than improvising.
 Not every pain reliever is suitable for every patient, especially when judging painkillers after a hair transplant.